gestalt-config/gestalt/README.md

 If all members are optional, and we have no parameters we will try and create the class with the default empty constructor.

 If you didn't manually add any Decoders as part of the GestaltBuilder, it will add the defaults.
 The GestaltBuilder uses the service loader to create instances of the Decoders.
 It will configure them by passing in the GestaltConfig to applyConfig.
-To register your own default add it to a file in META-INF\services\org.github.gestalt.config.decoder.Decoder and add the full path to your Decoder
+To register your own default Decoders, add it to a file in META-INF\services\org.github.gestalt.config.decoder.Decoder and add the full path to your Decoder

 # Reload Strategies
 When adding a ConfigSource to the builder, if can you also add a reload strategy for the ConfigSource, when the source changes, or we receive an event to reload the config source Gestalt will get a notification and automatically attempt to reload the config.